DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 for hitting the jackpot. **Through repeated action selections you are to maximize your winnings by concentrating your actions on the best levers**"

+Once again, k-armed bandit problem:
+Your goal is to maximize accumulated wiinings by concentrating your actions on the best lever.

+So, in order to achieve it you need to know which lever offers the best wiining over time.

 Now, below there is simple simulation of k-armed problem with only 3 slot machines.
 The point of that simulation is to show what is the immediate reward (points) that the agent can get by using a specific machine.
 Eeach slot machine generates samples from a given true distribution.

 ![image](/images/k-armed-show.gif)